Get

 • Indigestion

-We don’t recommend offering bacon to kittens as their sensitive digestive systems are not yet equipped to handle the sodium and fat content.
+We don’t recommend offering bacon to kittens, as their sensitive digestive systems are not yet equipped to handle the sodium and fat content.

-Can I Feed My Cat Raw Bacon?
+Can Cats Eat Raw Bacon?

 Your cat’s ancestors chowed down on a diet of raw meat, so it must be okay to offer your modern domestic cat raw meat, right?